Will your brand new car be disabled overnight by a rodent? The occurrence is far more common than you

 cost (estimate) between $300-$400.
 (Grand Prairie, Texas)

 2009 LEXUS LS-460 had considerable rodent-caused wiring damage after I was gone for three weeks vacation and left my car in my garage for that time.
 When I tried to start it on return from vacation it would not even turn over.
 I called AAA and they diagnosed the problem as rodent damage to the wiring.
 I had the car towed to the Lexus dealership and they repaired the damaged wiring with a bill of almost $2,000.
-Luckily, my car insurance (USAA) covered the damage repair bill (less $250 deductible).(Westminster, CA)
+Luckily, my car insurance (USAA) covered the damage repair bill (less $250 deductible).(Westminster, California)

 2006 LEXUS RX330 - mice set up camp on top of the "cabin air filter" which, is located inside of the vehicle - two incidents, however only requiring the air filter replacement.
 (Las Vegas, Nevada)